Expect exotic themes, delectable brunch dishes and destination-inspired cocktails

 September Events in Cape Town and Surrounds

-As the first official month of spring – and as the harbinger of sneezes for those with allergies – September sees earlier sunrises, warmer days and drier weeks.
-It’s also the point in the year when the well-known species of Capetonian, indigenous to the Western Cape area, rears its head from a long period of hibernation after months of rain and dreary weather, ready to soak up as much Vitamin D as possible.
+As the first official month of spring – and as the bearer of sneezes for those with allergies – September sees earlier sunrises, warmer days and drier weeks.
+It’s also the point in the year when the well-known species of Capetonian, indigenous to the Western Cape area, rears its head from a long period of hibernation after months of rain and dreary weather, ready to soak up as much sun as possible.

-So let’s put winter behind us, shake off the last drizzles and gear up for a month of creativity, trance parties, flower shows (it’s the best time of the year to view the spring flora in the Cape), wine trail runs (yes, that’s right) and much more.
+So let’s put winter behind us, shake off the last drizzles and gear up for a month of creativity, trance parties, flower shows (it’s the best time of year to view the spring flora in the Cape), wine trail runs and much more!

-September is when we celebrate Heritage Day (or Braai Day as it’s been dubbed), and if you’re quick on the uptake, you’ve already realised that it falls on a Saturday.
-In tune with Heritage month, the Western Cape’s SANParks offer visitors a week of free entry into select reserves, and Iziko museums are open to all (also for FREE) during Heritage week (21 – 27 September 2016).
+September is when we celebrate Heritage Day (or Braai Day as it’s been dubbed), and if you’re quick on the uptake, you’ve already realised that it falls on a Sunday (so you could make a weekend of it!).

 WHALE WATCHING (JUN – NOV)

-Whale season begins in June and continues until November, so take your winter woollies and get down to Hermanus to watch these majestic creatures frolic in the coves of Walker Bay – it makes for an easy day trip or an ideal weekend getaway.
-Wedged between the mountains and sea, Hermanus is a bustling little fishing village and a prime land-based whale watching destination.
-Aside from granting awestruck visitors countless opportunities to watch the mammoth mammals, the town also has a host of restaurants, art galleries, shops and a very popular Saturday craft market.
+Whale season begins in June and continues until November, so take your winter warmers and get down to Hermanus to watch these majestic creatures frolic in the coves of Walker Bay – it makes for an easy day trip or ideal weekend getaway.
+Wedged between the mountains and sea, Hermanus is a bustling little fishing village and a prime whale watching destination.
+Aside from granting awestruck visitors countless opportunities to watch the mammoth mammals, the town also has a host of fabulous restaurants, noteworthy art galleries, shops and a very popular Saturday craft market.

 COST: While it’s FREE (and fun) to watch the whales, certain activities are individually priced.
 Click through for more information.